Walking from Tel Aviv Beaches to Old Jaffa Along the Promenade

-One of the highlights of a trip to Tel Aviv is spending countless hours at Tel Aviv’s beautiful Mediterranean Beaches.
-While some tourists never leave the stunning beaches of Tel Aviv, many tourists want to visit the historical port town of Jaffa.
-During my visit, I wondered if it was possible to walk from the Tel Aviv Beaches to Jaffa.
-I learned that walking from Tel Aviv Beaches to Jaffa is actually quite easy.
+One of the highlights of a trip to Tel Aviv is spending countless hours at Tel Aviv’s beautiful Mediterranean beaches.
+While some tourists never leave the stunning Tel Aviv beaches, many visitors want to see the historical port town of Jaffa (Yafo).
+During my visit, I wondered if it was possible to walk from the Tel Aviv beaches to Jaffa.
+I learned that walking from the Tel Aviv beaches to Jaffa is actually quite easy following the Tel Aviv Promenade.

-It takes around one hour to walk the 3.5 kilometers from the Tel Aviv Beaches to Jaffa.
-The entire walk is on paths or sidewalks, and I highly recommend cutting through Sir Charles Clore Park, which follows the shore of the Mediterranean.
+It takes around one hour to walk the 3.5 kilometers from the Tel Aviv beaches to Jaffa.
+The entire Tel Aviv–Jaffa walk is on paths or sidewalks, and I highly recommend cutting through Sir Charles Clore Park, which follows the shore of the Mediterranean Sea.
+This makes for a very scenic Tel Aviv to Jaffa walk.

 Disclaimer: Buzzin’ Around the World strives to provide accurate and up-to-date information based on our research at the time of publication.
 We respect all applicable laws and fair use principles.
 If you believe any information is incorrect or violates regulations, please contact us at buzzinaroundtheworld@gmail.com.